Debusan13/temporal-distance-map/README.md

 ## Documentation

-Open Temporal Distance Map.nb and run GenerateWarpMesh.
-Export files using code under the section “Export files”.
-Run warpAnimation.py under “Warp” in the notebook, or run it in the command line.
-If making an animation, run makeAnimation.py.
+1. Open Temporal Distance Map.nb, and run GenerateWarpMesh.
+2. Export files using code under the section “Export files”.
+3. Run warpAnimation.py under “Warp” in the notebook, or run it in the command line.
+4. If making an animation, run makeAnimation.py.

 ```
 GenerateWarpMesh[center, radius, resolution, importantPoints]: